 A few months ago I tripped on a kerb in the darkness while putting out the wheelie bin, and I landed heavily on my left chest – it was the same story of 4-6 weeks of localised tenderness.

-However it was a good night.
+However, it was a good night.
 I met at least three atheists.
-The first one was a middle-age woman who pretended that she was a physicist interested in astrophysics.
+The first one was a middle-aged woman who pretended that she was a physicist interested in astrophysics.
 I pointed out that there are no scientists who speak more like theologians than astrophysicists – who speak of infinity, eternity, creation out of nothing (matter and antimatter), time and space.
 When I pointed out that the superinflation of the Big Bang theory involved the invention or creation of super-natural laws of physics, it became apparent that she knew nothing of any worth about the subject – it was all bluff.
-So I asked her why she had concluded that “physics explained everything for her”.
+So I asked her why she had concluded that “physics explained everything to her”.
 She couldn’t explain her own beliefs.
 We parted on good terms, and she is evidently rebelling against the dogmatism of her Roman Catholic upbringing.
 She had read about all the major religions but no longer believed in heaven – however, if there was a heaven she thought that one got there by “being good”.
 This begs the question what is “being good”?
 Her view was earning your way to heaven – no-one had explained grace to her.
 It was a privilege to do so for the first time.

 There was a good crowd of youngsters listening to the exchange, and when I asked who wanted to read about the Gospel I was relieved of a few Gospels and a booklet about the existence of God – as well as a few lollipops, which seems to have become our trademark in the housing estates, just as flip-flops assume the same role in the town centre.